pocomane/brewed-in-the-apocalypse/bita.md

   from this list.

 ```
-Scenarist - Bob, you got a trade-off.
+Scenarist - Bob, you got a twist.
 Bart quickly understand that the
 fuel pump was detached.
 He can easily put it in place, but since all the part
 are still very hot, he will be wounded.
 You agree, or I will found something else?